Money & Subsidies

 • 2nd child: $5,000 (First Step) + $6,000 (matching) = $11,000

 How to open a CDA: 1.
 Register your child's birth 2.
-A CDA is automatically opened at POSB/DBS within one working day of birth registration 3.
+A CDA is automatically opened at POSB/DBS within one working day 3.
 The First Step Grant is deposited automatically 4.
 Start depositing money to trigger the government matching

 Maximising Your CDA: The Strategy